x4A81/BOIDS-Simulation/README.md

 # BOIDS-Simulation
-An implementation of the BOIDS algorithm
+An implementation of the BOIDS algorithm.

+# Compiling

+# Running

+# Credits
+me!